Definability of derivations in the reducts of differentially closed fields: Introduction

 We are not going to consider these questions in this paper, but let us see how this problem is related to definability of $\D$ in the corresponding reduct.
-The idea is that definability of a derivation would imply that there is no non-trivial (in a suitable sense) ``adequate'' predimension inequality for the given differential equation.
+The idea is that definability of a derivation would imply that there is no ``non-trivial'' adequate predimension inequality for the given differential equation.
 Roughly speaking, if $\D$ is definable then the problem is reduced to finding an Ax-Schanuel type inequality for the equation $y=\D x$.
 But one can argue that there is no such non-trivial inequality for the latter equation.
 We will support this viewpoint by a result in the last section.
-Indeed, as we will see if $\D$ is definable and the theory of the reducts is inductive then the theory must in fact be model complete (note that we will prove this not only for differential equations but for general reducts).
-But a theory constructed by a Hrushovski constructions is always inductive.
-Hence if there is an adequate predimension inequality for $\E$ then its theory is inductive.
-So definability of $\D$ will imply model completeness which can be used to show that a possible predimension must be trivial in some sense (see also the discussion after Theorem \ref{inductive}).
+Indeed, as we will see if $\D$ is definable and the theory of the reduct is inductive then it must actually be model complete.
+But Hrushovski constructions yield inductive theories in nice examples, so it is a reasonable condition.
+Thus, assuming the reduct is inductive, definability of $\D$ implies model completeness which can be used to show that a possible adequate predimension must be trivial in some sense.
 Of course, these statements are pretty vague and we presented them here just to give a basic idea about the connection of those two questions.
-Thus this paper can be seen as part of a more general project where one explores the property of having an adequate predimension inequality for a differential equation\footnote{It is my PhD project proposed by my supervisors Boris Zilber and Jonathan Pila.
-I myself got interested in Question \ref{Question-definability} after realising that it is relevant to the problem of finding adequate predimension inequalities for differential equations.}.
-We limit ourselves to these explanations and return to our main problem, that is, definability of $\D$ in the reducts.
+We limit ourselves to these explanations and refer the reader to \cite{Aslanyan-thesis} for more details.

 Let us briefly outline the paper.
-In the next section we give basic model theoretic and differential algebraic preliminaries that we will need throughout the paper.
-In Section \ref{DefinableDerivations} we show that definable derivations in models of $\DCF_0$ are the trivial ones (Theorem \ref{def-deriv}).
-Further, we will study the reducts of differentially closed fields from a general model theoretic point of view and establish some properties of them in Section \ref{ModelTheoreticProperties}.
-In particular we will see that unless $R$ consists only of algebraic relations the reducts always have rank $\omega$ and, if in addition $R$ is finite, do not admit quantifier elimination (Theorem \ref{rank} and Corollary \ref{noqf}).
+After giving the necessary preliminaries in Section \ref{Preliminaries} we show in Section \ref{DefinableDerivations} that definable derivations in models of $\DCF_0$ are the trivial ones.
+Then we study the reducts of differentially closed fields from a general model theoretic point of view and establish some of their properties in Section \ref{ModelTheoreticProperties}.
+In Section \ref{some examples} we will see that if $E$ is a differential curve containing the graph of $\D$ then $\D$ is quantifier-free definable in $\mathcal{F}_{E}$.